MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-experimental-create-winui3-app.md

     > [!div class="button"]
     > [Download latest installer & MSIX packages](https://aka.ms/windowsappsdk/1.0-preview3/msix-installer)

 8. Build and run.
-For additional deployment information, see the Windows App SDK tutorial for deploying non-MSIX-packaged apps ([Tutorial: Use the bootstrapper API in an app packaged with external location or unpackaged that uses the Windows App SDK](tutorial-unpackaged-deployment.md)).
-That tutorial will guide you through using the [bootstrapper API](use-windows-app-sdk-run-time.md) to initialize the Windows App SDK runtime so your app can use Windows App SDK and WinUI 3 APIs.
+For additional deployment information, see the Windows App SDK tutorial for deploying packaged with external location and unpackaged apps ([Tutorial: Use the bootstrapper API in an app packaged with external location or unpackaged that uses the Windows App SDK](tutorial-unpackaged-deployment.md)).
+That tutorial will guide you through using the bootstrapper API (see [Use the Windows App SDK runtime for apps packaged with external location or unpackaged](use-windows-app-sdk-run-time.md)) to initialize the Windows App SDK runtime so your app can use Windows App SDK and WinUI 3 APIs.

 ### [C++ with 1.0 Preview 3](#tab/cpp-unpackaged)